 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The accreditation process is a joint venture of the Colorado Association of Chiefs of Police (CACP) and the County Sheriffs of Colorado (CSOC) association.
-It is an intensive procedure that requires a law enforcement agency to demonstrate and consistently maintain compliance with over 200 professional standards of performance as determined by chief executives in the CACP and CSOC.
+The accreditation process is a joint venture of the Colorado Association of Chiefs of Police (CACP) and the County Sheriffs of Colorado (CSOC).
+It requires a law enforcement agency to demonstrate and consistently maintain compliance with over 200 standards of performance set by chief executives in the CACP and CSOC.
 Some of these standard areas include arrest procedures, custody procedures and holding cells, equipment in patrol cars, properly marking patrol cars, community relations, internal affairs, investigations, record keeping, evidence handling and storage.

 “Accreditation is important because it’s all about accountability and following the best practices in law enforcement,” said Frederick Police Chief Gary Barbour.
 “The best way to have confidence that your police department is doing things right is to make sure they have met accreditation standards.”

 Two assessors reviewed all of the documentation for almost a month before visiting the department for a visual inspection and review of standards that could only be verified on site.
 Then a report went to the CACP Board for review where it was approved for reaccreditation.
 The accreditation is valid for five years, at which time the department will be due for another review.